PaulWieland/ratgdo/docs/09_faq.md

 	* some models provide user accessible terminals for the built in limit switches, otherwise you have to add your own external switches.
 A pair of inexpensive magnetic reed switchs is the best way to add these if you cannot use the door opener's built in switches.

 ## ratgdo isn't able to control my door
-Double check your wiring.
-The terminals labeled on the back side of the board.
+The #1 most common mistake is with wiring.
+Double check your wiring compared to the diagram.
+The terminals are labeled on the **back** side of the board.
 From the front, the three control/ground/obstruction wires are on the right.
 When you flip the board over (the back has the QR code) they are on the left.
 The wiring diagram shows the back of the board (note the QR code) where the silkscreen is located.

 ## My PC can't connect with ratgdo
 Make sure you have a USB to UART driver installed.
 If on windows, open your device manager and look to see if an unknown device shows up under the Ports -> USB.
 If on MacOS, open System Information.app and look under the USB Tree.
 An FTDI serial device should show up.
 The FTDI usb to serial or usb to uart driver should work.
 Modern OS's come with the driver pre-installed.